babel/website/_includes/tools/webstorm/usage.md

-In **Preferences | Tools | File watchers**, click **+** button and select Babel file watcher from the list.
+In **Preferences - Tools - File watchers**, click **+** button and select Babel file watcher from the list.

 Specify the path to Babel executable and click Ok.

-By default all files with `.js` and `.jsx` extensions will be automatically compiled with Babel upon change.
+By default all files with a `.js` extension will be automatically compiled with Babel upon change.
 The generated ES5 files and source maps will be saved next to original files.

-Lastly, in **Languages & Frameworks | JavaScript | JavaScript language version**, choose ECMAScript 6.
+Lastly, in **Languages & Frameworks - JavaScript - JavaScript** language version, choose ECMAScript 6.

 <blockquote class="babel-callout babel-callout-info">
   <p>